Alexhuszagh/autocom/doc/EarlyBinding.md

 **CMake Processing**

+CMake can automate COM header creation, inclusion, and linking for automated builds, using the following steps:

 1. Add the directory containing [autocom_configure](/cmake/autocom_configure.cmake) and [FindAutoCOM](/cmake/FindAutoCOM.cmake) to the module path.
 2. Find the AutoCOM installation with `find_package(AutoCOM)`
 3. Include the configuration macros with `include(autocom_configure)`